 2. Accurately weigh the amount of coffee for the AeroPress

 We place a vessel or our grinder on a fine scale and press tare so that the display shows 0 g.
 Now we pour in the coffee beans until the scale shows the desired amount.
 Here we work with 0.1 gram accuracy.
-You can find suitable fine scales for coffee with a timer function in the shop.

 3. Grinding degree of the ground coffee